featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 ```

 `sdkHost` - this is the base address of the Edge host
-`sdkUrl` - this is the part from the admin UI that identifies your particular environment, API key and Dacha cluster.
+`sdkUrl` - this is the part from the admin UI that identifies your particular environment and API key.

-`request` is an async method and it will return the repository.
-A failed call is caught and a Failure status is sent
+`request` is an async method and it will return its content directly to the repository.
+A failed call is caught and a Failure status is sent to the repository, which will have an updated error status
-to the repository.
+(such as FAILED, in the Readyness listener).

 If the request has no data or an SDK Url that doesn't exist, that is not considered an error because they may just
 not yet be available and you don't want your application to fail.